tjspross/jalpc_jekyll_theme/_posts/2018-01-01-finding-a-cheap-shanghai-apartment.md

 ![High-rise Apartment](/assets/smartshanghai/ffc_2br_laofang_vs_hr_ppm.png)

 Although the data suggests the price differences aren’t huge, subjectively, I do believe these two types of apartments have pretty different style and aesthetics, so it’s best to choose the apartment style that suits your preferences.
 You do not have to worry that you are overpaying or underpaying because you chose one type over the other.

+# Analysis Constraints

+1. Very, very cheap apartments (<4000 CNY) are rarely listed, so any summary statistic below (median, average price)  is a little bit skewed to a higher value - but not by much.
+If you want to find these apartments you can walk into an agency and ask.
+These apartments often have some sort of catch (shared bathroom, shared bed, fake landlord etc) whereas SmartShanghai listings I analyze below are more standard, standalone apartments, not sublets.

+2. The foreign rental market is on average more expensive than the market for Chinese renters.
+The biggest reason is that the makeup and salary of these two groups of renters is different.
+If we control for full apartments (non-sublets) the price for a two bedroom a foreigner might find though an English-speaking agent is not going to be much higher than the price a local might find.
+If it is higher it’s likely possible you can negotiate to the same price point.